Indications & Important Safety Information

 What are the additional possible serious side effects of GAZYVA?

-- Infusion Reactions: These side effects may occur during or within 24 hours of any GAZYVA infusion.
-Some infusion reactions can be serious, including, but not limited to, severe allergic reactions (anaphylaxis), acute life-threatening breathing problems, or other life-threatening infusion reactions.
+- Infusion-Related Reactions (IRRs): These side effects may occur during or within 24 hours of any GAZYVA infusion.
+Some IRRs can be serious, including, but not limited to, severe allergic reactions (anaphylaxis), acute life-threatening breathing problems, or other life-threatening IRRs.
 If you have a reaction, the infusion is either slowed or stopped until your symptoms are resolved.
 Most patients are able to complete infusions and receive medication again.
-However, if the infusion reaction is serious, the infusion of GAZYVA will be permanently stopped.
+However, if the IRR is life-threatening, the infusion of GAZYVA will be permanently stopped.
 Your healthcare team will take steps to help lessen any side effects you may have to the infusion process.
 You may be given medicines to take before each GAZYVA treatment.
-Signs of infusion reactions may include: tiredness, dizziness, headache, redness of the face, nausea, chills, fever, vomiting, diarrhea, breathing problems, and chest pain
+Symptoms of IRRs may include: fast heartbeat, tiredness, dizziness, headache, redness of the face, nausea, chills, fever, vomiting, diarrhea, rash, high blood pressure, low blood pressure, difficulty breathing, and chest discomfort

 - Low White Blood Cell Count: When you have an abnormally low count of infection-fighting white blood cells, it is called neutropenia.
 While you are taking GAZYVA, your doctor will do blood work to check your white blood cell count.
 Severe and life-threatening neutropenia can develop during or after treatment with GAZYVA.
 Some cases of neutropenia can last for more than one month.
 If your white blood cell count is low, your doctor may prescribe medication to help prevent infections

-The most common side effects of GAZYVA in CLL are infusion reactions, low white blood cell counts, low platelet counts, low red blood cell counts, fever, cough, nausea, and diarrhea.
+The most common side effects of GAZYVA in CLL were infusion-related reactions and low white blood cell counts.

 What other information should I tell my doctor before receiving GAZYVA?